obaidcuet/AWS-Serverless-Data-Pipeline/README.md

 --------------------------------------------------------------
 ### Data Pipeline, here it is not refering to AWS Data Pipeline service

 This is an explample implementation on data pipeline/ETL entirely serverless.
-It is having almost same consistency and flexibility pluse something more that traditional ETL workflows.
+It is having almost same consistency and flexibility like traditional ETL/ELT, pluse additional benifit of beign serverless.

 Kindly follow below steps and change as per the hosting environemnt.